MISS COOKBOOK

 I use: salt, pepper, paprika, oregano, cumin, lemon pepper, dried garlic, dried pepper flakes, dried onion flakes

-You can also use for more heat and fun: chili powder, curry, turmeric
+You can also use for more heat and fun: chili powder, curry, or turmeric.

 1. Rinse chicken, remove innards as necessary.
 Leave the skin on for a juicy chicken; you can pull it off after cooking, if you wish.
 Pat chicken dry, inside and out.